 Growth continues in 2018.
 The latest CSO figures for Ireland show strong visitor and revenue performances in the first half of the year.
-For Northern Ireland, there were almost 400,000 overseas visitors in the first three months, generating revenue of almost £100 million (an increase of +3%).
+For Northern Ireland, there were almost 400,000 overseas visitors in the first three months, generating revenue of almost £100 million (an increase of +3%) (latest available figures for NI).

 While tourism performance overall is strong, beneath the surface a number of vulnerabilities are evident.
-For example, while we welcome the increase in visitor numbers from Britain in recent months it is too soon to know if this represents a real turnaround in the longer term.
+For example, while we welcome the small increase in visitor numbers from Britain in recent months it is too soon to know if this represents a real turnaround in the longer term.
+CSO data shows a worrying fall of -9% for the month of September alone.
 Exchange rate movements have made Ireland more expensive for British visitors.
-And, we have observed our competitors, VisitBritain,

-VisitScotland and VisitWales, intensifying their operations across all of Ireland's major tourism markets.
+And, we have observed our competitors, VisitBritain, VisitScotland and VisitWales, intensifying their operations across all of Ireland's major tourism markets.